Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 - Remove files owned by the installation being removed
 - Remove environment-variable updates owned by that installation if they still reference that installation
 - Remove registry entries created by that installation
-- Remove package-owend  `PATH` entries associated with that installation only
+- Remove package-owned  `PATH` entries associated with that installation only
 - Avoid impacting other installed ROCm major.minor versions

 ### Environment Variables

-After successful installation, Windows installers must publish a stable discovery mechanism for tools and build systems.
+After successful installation, Windows installers must publish a stable discovery mechanism for tools and build systems without introducing conflicts between multiple ROCm installations or non-standard deployments.

 At minimum:

-- `ROCM_PATH` must point to the installation root of the latest installed and active ROCm version
+- `ROCM_PATH` may point to the installation root of the latest installed and active ROCm version, but must be treatd as a convenience variable only, not a guaranteed or authoritative source of truth
-- The selected installation's `bin` directory must be prepended to the relevant `PATH`
+- The selected installation's `bin` directory msy be prepended to the relevant `PATH`, provided:
-- Duplicate `PATH` entries must not be introduced across reinstalls or upgrades
+    - Duplicate `PATH` entries are not introduced across reinstalls or upgrades
+    - Existing user or system configuration is not overridden in a way that breaks other ROCm installations or development environments
-- Per-machine installs must modify machine-scoped enrionment variables
+- Per-machine installs must modify machine-scoped environment variables
 - Per-user installs must modify user-scoped environment variables only

+The following constraints apply:

+- Tools and libraries withiin the same ROcm isntallation must be able to discover one another without relying on global environment variables such as `ROCM_PATH`
+- Applications and build systems must not assume a fixed installation path, as ROCm may be installed in custom directories, build trees, or distributed via package managers such as Python wheels
+- Build systems and applications that require deterministic selection of a specific ROCm version should rely on:
+    - Versioned installation directories
+    - Explicit configuration (e.g., CMake/toolchain files)
+    - Registry-based discovery where applicable

 The convenience variable `ROCM_PATH` is last-writer-wins.
 Build systems and applications that require deterministic selection of a specific version should rely on versioned install paths and registry-based discovery rather than assuming `ROCM_PATH` is pinned permanently.